History of the England national football team: Robson revival, 1982–1990

-In the second round, England defeated Paraguay 3–0 in the high altitude of Mexico City's Azteca Stadium, with Lineker scoring twice more, but were to fall short in controversial circumstances against the eventual winners Argentina in the quarter finals, after two memorable goals from Diego Maradona – the infamous "Hand of God" goal, where Maradona punched the ball past Peter Shilton into the net.
+In the second round, England defeated Paraguay 3–0 in the high altitude of Mexico City's Azteca Stadium, with Lineker scoring twice more, but were to fall short in controversial circumstances against the eventual winners Argentina in the quarter finals, after two goals from Diego Maradona – the first was the "Hand of God" goal, where Maradona punched the ball past Peter Shilton into the net.
 Maradona's second goal was later voted as the Goal of the Century in a FIFA poll, dribbling from his own half to score.
 Lineker pulled a goal back, but England were unable to find an equaliser and went out 2–1.
 Lineker was the first England player to win the Golden Boot as the tournament's top scorer, with six goals.

 England suffered a setback two years later at the 1988 European Championships in West Germany.
 They qualified comfortably, but six months before the tournament lost key defender Terry Butcher with a broken leg, and went on to be defeated in all three of their group games at the finals.
-These defeats included a 1–0 defeat in Stuttgart by the Republic of Ireland, playing in the finals for the first time and managed by Jack Charlton, a member of England's 1966 World Cup team.
+These defeats included a 1–0 defeat in Stuttgart by the Republic of Ireland, playing in the finals for the first time and managed by Jack Charlton, a member of England's 1966 World Cup winning team.
 The tournament also marked the final England appearances of Glenn Hoddle and Kenny Sansom after lengthy careers in the England side.